Limited Edition GardenWall ‘Terrain’

 To mark the 10th anniversary of GardenWall, Tait are releasing a limited-edition GardenWall pattern, ‘Terrain’, designed by plant maven Georgina Reid of The Planthunter.
 With only 100 limited-edition GardenWall ‘Terrain’ planters available, take advantage while stocks last.

 Ten years old and as timeless as ever.
 Tait’s GardenWall has long been revered for its inventive yet simple design, addressing the classic planter with a twist.
 Featuring playful, stackable units in a range of patterns and variety of colours, GardenWall has been gracing rooftop gardens and livening up office interiors for the good part of a decade.
-To give GardenWall the birthday it deserves, Tait have enlisted the talents of Georgina Reid (founder of esteemed online magazine The Planthunter) to release a limited-edition GardenWall pattern named ‘Terrain’.
+To give GardenWall the birthday it deserves, Tait has enlisted the talents of Georgina Reid (founder of the esteemed online magazine The Planthunter) to release a limited-edition GardenWall pattern named ‘Terrain’.

 The design for ‘Terrain’ reflects on Reid’s interests in landscape topographies and the work of late Brazilian landscape architect, Roberto Burle Marx.
 An incredible artist and great modernist, Marx produced landscape design plans which have become works of art in themselves.
 Inspired by his approach and fuelled by her obsession with patterns of the earth as seen from above, Reid’s ‘Terrain’ design was conceived.